-Since 1985 over 100 week long courses have been run, by Maurice Mitchell at the Centre for Alternative Technology in Wales.
-The course aims to provide students with the opportunity to design and make buildings using materials found on site or available locally.
-Skills are site based, focusing on those of mason (wet trades) and carpenter (dry trades).
-Many of the research led live projects in the ARCSR area have extrapolated building elements and research methods which have emerged from this course.
+Since 1985, over 100 week-long courses have been run by London Met's Maurice Mitchell at the Centre for Alternative Technology in Wales.
+The course aims to provide students with the opportunity to design and make buildings using materials found onsite or available locally.
+Skills are site-based, focusing on those of mason (wet trades) and carpenter (dry trades).
+Many of the research-led live projects in the ARCSR area have extrapolated building elements and research methods which have emerged from this course.

 The seeming triviality of the objects being made is banished within the group as the work proceeds by constant self-conscious communication and iterative endeavour.
 Meaning is attached to the building elements being made by clearly identifying prototypes and other precedents.
 This consolidates the learning process.
 The end of the course is marked with a review conducted by the students in which lessons learned are made explicit.